sellerledger/seller_ledger-woocommerce-plugin/readme.txt

 = What are the requirements for using Seller Ledger with WooCommerce? =

 - A Seller Ledger account
-- A Seller Ledger API key
+- A Seller Ledger API key (included with a Seller Ledger account)

 = What does this plugin cost? =